Diagon Alley: Appearances

 Diagon Alley was first featured in Harry Potter and the Philosopher's Stone.
 It is also a location in video game adaptations such as Harry Potter: Hogwarts Mystery, Harry Potter: Magic Awakened, and Lego Harry Potter: Years 1–4.
 The Lego Group released a Diagon Alley themed Lego set in 2020 and another in 2025.
 A Diagon Alley board game was released in 2001.
+The former head of marketing for York's tourist body Paul Whiting stated the film producers went to York for inspiration.

 Real-world adaptations

 Diagon Alley in Warner Bros.
 Studio Tour London – The Making of Harry Potter.

 Several fan adaptions of Diagon Alley have been made.
 Some notable examples include a pop up Diagon Alley in Sykesville, Maryland, a Diagon Alley-themed Christmas display in Austin, Texas, and a pop-up Diagon Alley in the Changi Airport.

 A rebuilt version of the original Diagon Alley set is currently in the Warner Bros.
 Leavesden Studio Tour.